 Our Guiding Team

-Our guiding team is comprised of seasoned, professional mountaineers.
+Our guiding team is composed of seasoned, professional mountaineers.
 These guides are a part of the Alpine Ascents family because they understand and share our climbing principles.
 These individuals are dedicated to sharing their excellence with others.
-The role of an Alpine Ascents guide is to impart knowledge, use calculated judgement, and assist individual climber development.
-Our guides are experienced educators who measure their success by monitoring climbers’ achievements.
-We stress our acute ability to provide expedition members with personal attention, realizing the commitment to assist each climber in obtaining their goals.
+The role of an Alpine Ascents guide is to impart knowledge, use calculated judgment, and assist each climber's development.
+Our guides are experienced educators who measure their success by that of their clients.
+We stress our acute ability to provide personal, individual attention.

-Alpine Ascents has a full gear department ready to assist with your questions and preparations for your climb.
+Alpine Ascents has a full gear department ready to assist with your climbing questions and preparations.

-We have a full time gear staff and a retail store (soon to be online) All Alpine Ascents climbers receive 15% off each purchase in our grear store.Return to Top of Page
+We have a full-time gear staff and a retail store.
+All Alpine Ascents climbers receive a discount on each purchase in our gear store.Return to Top of Page